cmacdonald/IRcourseHM/README.md

 ## Usage in Terrier

 You can use classes from your project in Terrier by manually adding the generate Jar file to Terrier's classpath.
-To do this, firstly switch (e.g. `cd`) back to the terrier-core directory, and then alter the CLASSPATH environment variable, before running `trec_terrier.sh`:
+To do this, firstly switch (e.g. `cd`) back to the terrier-core directory, and then alter the CLASSPATH environment variable, before running `trec_terrier.sh`.
+On a Linux machine with a bash shell, this will look like:

 	CLASSPATH=/path/to/myproject/target/ircourse-1.0-SNAPSHOT.jar bin/trec_terrier.sh -r

 For instance, to use your new weighting model, specify the name of the class to the trec.model property:

 	CLASSPATH=/path/to/myproject/target/ircourse-1.0-SNAPSHOT.jar bin/trec_terrier.sh -r -Dtrec.model=uk.ac.gla.dcs.models.MyWeightingModel

+Some students will have tcsh as their default unix shell.
+In this case, the same command would look like:

+    setenv CLASSPATH /path/to/myproject/target/ircourse-1.0-SNAPSHOT.jar
+    bin/trec_terrier.sh -r -Dtrec.model=uk.ac.gla.dcs.models.MyWeightingModel